GrooveHQ/docs/reference/interface/conversation/index.md

 # Conversation

 A Groove Conversation is a thread of messages e.g. emails, chats, notes. and associated actions (or events) e.g. 'opened', 'snoozed', 'assigned' that have happened."

-To fetch Messages/Ratings/StateChanges etc on a Conversation, first use the `groups` connection to fetch all related Changsets.
-Then, separately query the `changesets` connection (with specific IDs) to fetch the full Changesets.
+To fetch Messages/Ratings/StateChanges etc on a Conversation, query the `changesets` connection (on the QueryRoot) with this conversation ID.
+This will give you a list of all Messages and Notes, either wrapped in a ChangesetGroup or a Changeset.
+In the case of ChangesetGroups, you may need to issue separate queries (with specific IDs) to fetch the details of each Changeset, if needed.

-See ChangesetGroup for more detail.
+See also the `Changesets` type for more detail.

-CHANGELOG

-2020-01
-  - [NEW] `channel` replaces `conversationType`
-  - [NEW] all counts fields now grouped under `counts` type
-  - [NEW] `assignment` replaces `assignee` and `assigned_group`

 ## Implemented by

 - <code><a href="/docs/reference/object/email_conversation">EmailConversation</a></code></li>

+- <code><a href="/docs/reference/object/facebook_conversation">FacebookConversation</a></code></li>

+- <code><a href="/docs/reference/object/twitter_conversation">TwitterConversation</a></code></li>

+- <code><a href="/docs/reference/object/widget_conversation">WidgetConversation</a></code></li>

 ## Fields